By FWi staff

 The Commission stated that the EU Maximum Guaranteed area has not been exceeded this year, so no penalty will be incurred.

-However, due to base area overshoots, English and Scottish growers will see a downward adjustments of their payments.
+However, due to base area overshoots, English and Scottish growers will see a downward adjustments

 In addition to the area aid growers will receive agrimoney compensation this year.

 The UK government announced a 34m package to the arable sector.
 An additional 500,000 will be available for flax producers.

 A week before the US Department of Agriculture publishes the November crop report on Thursday (09 November), private analysts surprised the trade with crop forecasts below anticipation.